AtomicFrontierCode/minecraft/README.md

 - Developed for Minecraft version 1.12.2.
 It will probably crash (or at the very least, be very hard to predict upsets) if you use post-flattening versions.

 # === more details ===
-- Uses a rate of 0.000224665 upsets per bit per second as measured during the standard portion of our RAM chip experiment.
-The full bit-by-bit replay tends to crash my computer so I had to simplify it a bit.
-Sorry!
+- The measured flip rates in the actual experiment were:
+  - Low: 2.36689 × 10⁻⁶ flips/bit/s (warm up, takes about 10s)
+  - Medium: 2.24665 × 10⁻⁴ flips/bit/s upsets per bit per second (steady state, the one used for the existing mod)
+  - High: 1.67743 × 10⁻² flips/bit/s (chip failing, takes about 90s to get here)
+  - Radiation damadge is entirely random both in type (i.e. 0->1 is as likely as 1->0) and position (no bits within a byte, or bytes within the chip are any more or less likely to flip).
+I was kinda hoping it would be more interesting and I'd be able to publish a paper on it, alas no.

 - Flips one of the eight ID bits of nearby blocks.
 Metadata (e.g., block orientation or variant) is retained.
 Invalid target IDs or incompatible metadata leave the original block unchanged.
 - Each player affects a 4 × 4 × 4 group of 16 × 16 × 16 blocks (i.e., 64 sub-chunks).
 - The full mode can turn air into blocks (which is really annoying); solids-only mode attempts changes only on blocks whose material is solid.